DmitryStarkin/plib/README.md

 Commands are represented as implementations of the interface "Processor"  which
 accepts input data and outputs result, processors are started for execution
-by help implementation of interface "Executor"
+using the implementation of the "Executor" interface

-Currently, the library has a single implementations  of  interface "Executor"
+Currently, the library has a single implementations  of  interface "Executor",
-that performs all the tasks  sequentially, it is also possible to pass the
+it performs all the tasks  sequentially, it is also possible to pass previous
 task results as input  data for the next task

 Usage: